ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 rectangle 10
 ```

-- Errors concerning undefined identifier seems easy to catch
+- Errors concerning undefined identifier seem easy to catch.
-- Errors on the arguments are little more frightening: the technical word "arity" refers to the expected number of arguments of a function
+- Errors linked to arguments are a little more frightening: the technical word "arity" refers to the expected number of arguments of a function.
-- Missing parenthesis did not give me an error, just an unexpected result that I suspect to be "this function as a value" (not executed)
+- Missing parentheses did not give me an error, just an unexpected result that I suspect to mean "this function as a value" (not executed).

 By diving deeper, we discover that we can add several shapes on the same line...